ignaciovi/songbinator/Songbinator/README.md

 Filter by date release
 Option to delete suggested artists
 Preview of song 30 seconds artist suggested
-Change repository name to songbinator
 Optimise for phone
 Take first item of array in a more elegant way
 Make repository public without client secret
+Depending on location of user check artists blocked by country Direct link to spotify browser when playlist is created Add copyright creator of background
 Linkedin publication
-Depending on location of user check artists blocked by country Direct link to spotify browser when playlist is created Add copyright creator of background
 Add it to producthunt

-Simple and advance options
+Simple and advance options (tab):
 Be able to search for less popular similar artists
 Be able to take not only top tracks but random tracks Show stats of the playlist created.
 Is % happy and energetic...